oxidizing/sihl/sihl-example-todo/README.md

 ]);
 ```

-Now you can start the app with `yarn server:start`.
+Now you can start the app with `yarn start:server`.
 Huray, our first Sihl app!